angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 <pile>{{!AoI}} {{!LED}} {{!ToA}} {{!Pn}} {{!CB}}</pile>

 Some other cards come in to help with combo and consistency.
-Lim Dul's Vault is a classic UB card that has been used as a Vampiric Tutor for awhile and is often dismissed due to the card disadvantage it provides.
+Lim DÃ»l's Vault is a classic UB card that has been used as a Vampiric Tutor for awhile and is often dismissed due to the card disadvantage it provides.
 However consider with Frenzy out.
 Suddenly you get to either tutor what you need to play immediately or even